 Mathematical Sciences Research Institute

-In the late 1970s, Berlekamp was instrumental in the formation of MSRI, a non-profit mathematics think tank launched in 1982 and housed in a building on land leased from the university in the hills above the campus.
-He served as chairman of the board for many years and hired Eisenbud in 1997.
+From the 1970s on, Berlekamp was a strong supporter of MSRI, a non-profit mathematics think tank launched in 1982 and housed in a building on land leased from the university in the hills above the campus.
+He served as chairman of the board from 1994 to 1998, during which time Eisenbud was hired as director, in 1997, and spearheaded fundraising that proved critical to the long-term success of the institute.

 His contributions to MSRI are honored by a Berlekamp Postdoctoral Fellowship, which was endowed in 2014 with more than $1 million in donations from friends, and a Berlekamp Garden created in 2006.